 As the single worst Mormon-themed movie so far – a record that I hope stands for a long time – “Day of Defense” should be considered an embarrassment not just to members of The Church of Jesus Christ of Latter-day Saints, but to film-goers in general.
 In fact, even non-film-goers – even obscure humans who have never set foot in a movie theater – ought to be dismayed that a movie of this caliber was created by their fellow man…Based on an unworkable premise, written with an irredeemably bad ear for dialogue, enacted by seemingly untalented performers, and shot in many too-dark rooms on cheap-looking digital video, this is a film of astounding badness.
 It is jaw-droppingly, paralyzingly, laughably bad.

 Well, now… That summation alone almost piqued my curiosity, considering I’ve seen a lot of bad LDS films myself.
-Indeed, the acting is terrible, the writing worse, but unfortunately Day of Defense isn’t bad enough even to be entertaining in a “car accident” kind of way.
+And indeed: The acting is terrible, the writing worse, but unfortunately Day of Defense isn’t bad enough even to be entertaining in a “car accident” kind of way.
 It’s simply dull.
 In much of the movie literally nothing happens, and when something does happen it’s really, really dumb.
 The movie stretches over 100 minutes when it doesn’t have enough content to fill 30.

 Day of Defense’s badness isn’t even suitable for MST3K-style mocking, even though there are elements that are just begging for it: the laughable dialogue from “lawyers” unfamiliar with how legal proceedings actually work, or the amateur Photoshop job on the DVD cover, with all the main characters draped in shadow like it’s secretly a horror film.
 Even the ‘trial’ elements — ostensibly the only purpose of the film’s existence — aren’t useful as an informative tool for prospective missionaries.
 It’s barely more adequate than staring at a blank wall for 100 minutes.